‘A read-at-a-sitting page-turner’

 He has voiced numerous non-fiction and fiction audio-books – as well as several children’s books - and narrated a landmark documentary series for the Smithsonian Channel, Aerial Britain, launching in the UK in the spring of 2019.

-His debut novel, The Lizard – a suspense thriller set in the Greek islands in 1988 - will be published in the spring of 2020.
+His debut novel, The Lizard – a suspense thriller set in the Greek islands in 1988 - was published in the spring of 2020.

 After some fifteen years as a professional actor, Dugald moved to the other side of the rehearsal room, directing After The Dance, by Terrence Rattigan, for the graduating BA acting students at Italia Conti in Clapham.
 He has since directed four other final year productions there – most recently, French Without Tears by Terence Rattigan.
 He also directed several final year productions for The Central School of Speech and Drama – of which, Jumpy, by April de Angelis, was hailed by Geoff Coleman (The Managing director of CSSD) as the best production he’d seen at Central in 20 years.